databrickslabs/pylint-plugin/README.md

 ### `E9789`: `incompatible-with-uc`

-Incompatible with Unified Catalog.
+Incompatible with Unity Catalog: XXX.
 Migrate all usage to Databricks Unity Catalog.
 Use https://github.com/databrickslabs/ucx for more details

 [[back to top](#databricks-labs-pylint-plugin)]